rsyncOSX/RsyncOSXdocs/content/post/Notarized.md

 title =  "Signing and notarization" tags = ["notarize","signing"]
-categories = ["general information"] description = "Some info about signing and notarizing." lastmod = "2020-08-06"
+categories = ["general information"] lastmod = "2020-08-06"
 +++
 RsyncOSX is signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.
 This means that the app is verified and checked for not containing malicious code and it will work with Apples Gatekeeper technology.
 From macOS 10.15 Catalina, [notarizing is required for all software](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution).